In this article

-Most mortgage providers cater to people with a good score, which means there’s a risk you’ll be rejected.
+Most mortgage providers cater to people with a, which means there’s a risk you’ll be rejected.
 Having multiple applications for credit rejected in a short span of time will probably further damage your credit score and could make matters worse.

 Instead, start by explaining your situation to your bank; and ask them whether they have products that might be suitable for you.
 That way, you’ll find out what your chances of being approved are without leaving a mark on your credit file.

 Many bad credit mortgages are only available via mortgage brokers, so seeing one should also be a priority.
 Besides, an experienced broker will know which lenders are likelier to accept someone with your particular circumstances, which boosts your chances of getting approved.